 Pioneers in pediatric robotic surgery, surgeons at the Robotic Surgery Program at Boston Children’s Hospital perform more robotic surgery procedures—and a wider array of procedures—than at any other pediatric hospital in the world.

 Because not every child who needs surgery is a candidate for robotic surgery, it is best to talk to a trained doctor for more information.

 Our program is dedicated to the advancement of technology though collaborative efforts with colleagues and technology companies.
 We are involved in more than 40 collaborative research projects.

-Other research at the Robotic Surgery, Research and Training Program at Boston Children’s Hospital includes:
+Other research at the Robotic Surgery Program at Boston Children’s Hospital includes:

 - the development of nanoparticle technology to assist in therapeutic options for patients with bladder function problems

 - creating a more technologically advanced “single port” robot

 Training is a key component of our program.
 Since 2005, we have trained over 75 physicians and medical professionals from all over the world on robotic surgery and simulated surgical scenarios.